Boltonia apalachicolensis

 Boltonia apalachicolensis, common name Apalachicola doll's-daisy, is a North American species of plants in the family Asteraceae.
-It is found only in the "panhandle" region of northwestern Florida in the United States.
+It is found in the "panhandle" region of northwestern Florida, and has been found in south Louisiana, and Mississippi in the United States.

 Boltonia apalachicolensis is a plant up to 180 cm (72 inches) tall.
 It has many daisy-like flower heads with white or lilac ray florets and yellow disc florets.

+The counties in Florida that have Boltonia apalachicolensis are Franklin, Gulf, Liberty, and Washington.

+The plant is imperiled in Florida, and critically imperiled in Mississippi and Louisiana.